This Southern Black-Eyed Peas recipe is one you’ll be asked to make over and over again. It’s spicy, smoky, and delicious.

 Southern Black-Eyed Peas recipe

-Black eyed peas can be made in a variety of ways, as long as it has a couple of key ingredients.
+Black-eyed peas can be made in a variety of ways, as long as it has a couple of key ingredients.
 The amount of spices I’ve added to this recipe is fairly minimal.
 It adds a burst of flavor without going overboard.
-This allows the rich flavor and great texture of my peas to shine.
+This allows the rich flavor and great texture of the peas to shine.

-- Start by sorting the peas, remove debris, and wash.
+- Start by sorting the peas – remove the debris, and wash.
 You can soak overnight in a large bowl as well.
-Soaking is optional, and I’ve explained further below.
+Soaking is optional, and I’ve explained it further below.